 He was interrupted by the flash and report of a rifle.
 The air was filled with sparks of fire around that spot where the eyes of Heyward were still fastened with admiration and wonder.
-A second look told him that Chingachgook had disappeared in the confusion.
-In the mean time the scout had thrown forward his rifle, like one prepared for instant service, and awaited impatiently the moment when an enemy might rise to view.
+A second look told him, that Chingachgook had disappeared in the confusion.
+In the meantime, the scout had thrown forward his rifle, like one prepared for service, and awaited impatiently the moment when an enemy might rise to view.
 But with the solitary and fruitless attempt made on the life of Chingachgook, the attack appeared to have terminated.

-Once or twice the listeners thought they could distinguish the distant rustling of bushes, as bodies of some unknown description rushed through them; nor was it long before Hawk-eye pointed out the " scampering of the wolves," as if they fled precipitately before the passage of some intruders on their proper domains.
-After an impatient and breathless pause of several minutes, a plunge was heard into the water, and was immediately succeeded by the report of another rifle.
+Once or twice the listeners thought they could distinguish the distant rustling of bushes, as bodies of some unknown description rushed through them; nor was it long before Hawk-eye pointed out the "scampering of the wolves," as they fled precipitately before the passage of some intruder on their proper domains.
+After an impatient and breathless pause, a plunge was heard in the water, and it was immediately followed by the report of another rifle.